pliu/k8splayground/README.md

 As its name suggests, kind works by spinning up Docker containers to act as "hosts" in a Kubernetes cluster.
 These Docker "hosts" are subsequently managed by kubeadm to set up Kubernetes components (e.g., kubelet, etcd, api-server, controller-manager, scheduler, coreDNS, kube-proxy).
 We have disabled kindnet - the default kind CNI plugin - in favor of using Calico, which is installed as part of the Makefile target after the kind cluster is created.

-When the cluster is started, localhost ports 80 and 443 will be mapped to one of the Docker worker "hosts" and localhost port 2379 will be mapped to the Docker control plane "host" (specified in kind/config.yaml).

 Examples of things to experiment with:

 - kubectl commands